[Investigation] Moscow using far right to infiltrate EU parliament

 With the re-organisation of the ENF group into the Identity and Democracy (ID) group in summer 2019, Volokhova joined the ID's secretariat and started working with pro-Moscow MEP Thierry Mariani.

-Even more conveniently for Moscow, Volokhova received access to the European Parliament's committee on foreign affairs, as well as security and defence sub-committee.
+Even more conveniently for Moscow, Volokhova received access to the European Parliament's committee on foreign affairs, as well as its security and defence sub-committee.

-Curiously, when Chauprade was still a MEP and sat on these two committees, he had, for a few months, a different Russian intern: Elizaveta Peskova, a daughter of Putin's spokesman Dmitry Peskov.
+Curiously, when Chauprade was still an MEP and sat on these two committees, he had, for a few months, a different Russian intern: Elizaveta Peskova, a daughter of Putin's spokesman Dmitry Peskov.

 As an intern, Peskova did not have access to any sensitive information, at least officially.